RDSTools/RDSTools-Python-Package/RDSTools/README.md

     seed_id_col='S_ID',
     seed_col='SEED',
     recruiter_id_col='R_ID',
-    type='resample_tree_uni1',
+    type='tree_uni1',
     resample_n=1000
 )
 ```

+### Bootstrap Methods

+All bootstrap methods select seeds with replacement and then sample from recruitment chains.
+The six available methods are:

-### Bootstrap Chain
+#### Bootstrap Chain

 In bootstrap chain functions, the first step is to select seeds with replacement with the subsequent selection of seeds' full recruitment chains.

-- **resample_chain1**: The number of selected seeds equals the number of seeds in the data frame.
+- **chain1**: The number of selected seeds equals the number of seeds in the data frame.
 Since the seeds are selected with replacement, the resulting data frame will contain exactly the same number of seeds, but a different number of recruits.

-- **resample_chain2**: Selects only 1 seed at each iteration.
+- **chain2**: Selects only 1 seed at each iteration.
 The resulting number of seeds will vary, but the number of recruits will be equal or larger to the original number of recruits.

-### Resample Tree Unidirectional
+#### Resample Tree Unidirectional

 In the resample tree, the function performs SRSWR from the seeds and their recruitment chains.
 As before, seeds are selected with replacement.
 For each selected seed, the function identifies its recruits and then samples with replacement from these recruits.
 For each sampled recruit, this process repeats until the end of each individual recruitment chain.

-- **resample_tree_uni1**: Since all seeds are selected with replacement, the resulting number of seeds will equal the number of seeds from the original data, but the number of recruits will vary.
+- **tree_uni1**: Since all seeds are selected with replacement, the resulting number of seeds will equal the number of seeds from the original data, but the number of recruits will vary.

-- **resample_tree_uni2**: Samples only 1 seed at a time and then performs sampling with replacement from each wave of seed's recruits.
+- **tree_uni2**: Samples only 1 seed at a time and then performs sampling with replacement from each wave of seed's recruits.
 The resulting data frame will have at least the original number of observations, but a varying number of seeds.

-### Bootstrap Tree Bidirectional
+#### Bootstrap Tree Bidirectional

 Unlike the unidirectional case, bidirectional resampling starts from a random position in a chain, checks its connected nodes, and then samples with replacement from these nodes.
 For each sampled node, the process repeats, but does not go backwards; that is, already visited nodes are excluded from subsequent sampling.

-- **resample_tree_bi1**: The function starts from n nodes, depending on the number of seeds.
+- **tree_bi1**: The function starts from n nodes, depending on the number of seeds.

-- **resample_tree_bi2**: The function samples one node at a time and then evaluates whether the resulting sample is at least equal to the size of the original data.
+- **tree_bi2**: The function samples one node at a time and then evaluates whether the resulting sample is at least equal to the size of the original data.
 If not, the function continues resampling until the desired number of respondents is achieved.

 ### Example: Bootstrap Chain